A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Pattern-Stratified Prediction-Powered Inference

 \subsection{Method}

-The PS-PPI estimator is defined as the difference between the weighted CCA estimator $\widehat{\vtheta}_{\text{WCC}}$, computed from the fully observed subset, and a weighted summation of $K$ estimators of zero $\widehat{\vDelta}_k$ derived from each missingness pattern:
+The PS-PPI estimator is defined as the difference between the WCCA estimator $\widehat{\vtheta}_{\text{WCC}}$, computed from the fully observed subset, and a weighted summation of $K$ estimators of zero $\widehat{\vDelta}_k$ derived from each missingness pattern:

-Here we introduce these notation in turn.
-First, $\widehat{\vtheta}_{\text{WCC}}$ is the weighted complete-case analysis estimator obtained from the following weighted estimating equations:
+We introduce each term in (\ref{eq:general_missing_pattern_estimator}) in turn.
+First, $\widehat{\vtheta}_{\text{WCC}}$ is the WCCA estimator obtained from the following weighted estimating equations: